 Joseph: Yeah it was good, good time.

 Gerald: Exactly, exactly.
-So let's get into this, so how did you get started in the field and what do you think has made you successful throughout your career?
+So let's get into this.
+How did you get started in the field and what do you think has made you successful throughout your career?

 Joseph: How did I get started in the field?
-Well, I started out actually in a, as a network system designer, hardware system, this was back in the early ninety's; and as I started working on larger and larger systems I ended up doing less and less of the actual systems design and doing more and more of managing the people who were doing all the work...
+Well, I started out actually in as a network system designer, hardware system, this was back in the early 90's; and as I started working on larger and larger systems, I ended up doing less and less of the actual systems design and doing more and more of managing the people who were doing all the work...

-Joseph: And at one point one of my, one of my hardware reps said you know there's a name for what you're doing it's called Project Management.
-I'm like, okay so you know the ninety's so...
+Joseph: And at one point one of my hardware reps said you know there's a name for what you're doing it's called Project Management.
+I'm like, okay so you know the 90's so...